-Figure 6 shows that, with the perfect foresight assumption implicit in our analysis, our long-term measure of default rate experienced an increase in severity across cohorts between the first quarter of 2008, the first observation period, and the second quarter of 2009, with default rates elevated during the overall downturn period, and then experiencing a significant decline as economic conditions improved.
+Figure 6 shows that, with the perfect foresight assumption implicit in our analysis, long-term default rates experienced an increase in severity between the first quarter of 2008, the first observation period, and the second quarter of 2009.
+Default rates were elevated during the overall downturn period and experienced a significant decline as economic conditions improved.
 Looking at Figures 6.b to 6.e, we also observe differences in performance across segments.
-The more risky segments are more severely impacted by downturns in absolute value, but it is worthwhile to point out also that the more risky segments are also proportionally (i.e. in terms of percentage change) less affected by economic fluctuations.
-Specifically for FIFO, we observe fluctuations in default rate from bad to good times between 0.06 and 0.03 in the low-risk segment (i.e. a 100% increase), between 0.28 and 0.16 in the high-risk segment (i.e. a 75% increase), and between 0.58 and 0.4 in the delinquent segment (i.e. a 45% increase).
+The more risky segments are more severely impacted by downturns in absolute value, but it is worthwhile to point out that the more risky segments are also proportionally (i.e., in terms of percentage change) less affected by economic fluctuations.16 Specifically for FIFO, we observe fluctuations in default rate from bad to good times between 0.06 and 0.03 in the low-risk segment (i.e., a 100% increase), between 0.28 and 0.16 in the high-risk segment (i.e., a 75% increase), and between 0.58 and 0.4 in the delinquent segment (i.e., a 45% increase).